 - Assume your speakers are not full-range.
 Modern speaker design uses a subwoofer to handle the relatively small percentage of content you hear in an audio signal.
 Low frequency content, more commonly known as sub-bass, is greatly amplified by the subwoofer, which explains why the smallest percentage of your audio content can often be the loudest.
 The subwoofer allows the speakers to concentrate on the remaining 99%+ of the audible frequency bandwidth. - Generally, if your speakers came with a subwoofer, they are not full-range speakers.
 As noted above, subwoofers are designed, in part, to allow speakers to stay clear of the low frequencies.
 When examining the specs of the speakers, make sure to look at the frequency response specifically of the speakers, and not just the specs of the speaker system.
-Sometimes, the most easily available specs may include the subwoofer, which can go as low as 18Hz + /-2 dB; the minimum frequency of the speakers, however, may be much higher. - If you have a 2.0 stereo setup, look for the frequency response specs.
+Sometimes, the most easily available specs may include the subwoofer, which can go as low as 18Hz +/-2 dB; the minimum frequency of the speakers, however, may be much higher. - If you have a 2.0 stereo setup, look for the frequency response specs.
 If they do not have at least a 20Hz to 20kHz range, then they are not full-range speakers.
 You may try full-range, but you will lose any audio data below the minimum frequency of your speakers or may hear distortion at lower frequencies. - Headphones tend to be full-range speakers, as they are designed to operate without a subwoofer.
-However, the quality of your headphones will determine whether you should configure them as full-range or not. - If you use a receiver or your speaker system has its own controls for the type of speakers, do not use the full-range setting in the Creative panel without consulting the instructions of your receiver or speaker system, since it's possible that your receiver or speakers prefers full-range, so that the receiver or speaker system will utilize its own crossover settings once receiving the full audio range. - Lastly, audio equipment quality will have the greatest effect on whether you should set full-range, or not.
+However, the quality of your headphones will determine whether you should configure them as full-range or not. - If you use a receiver or your speaker system is run through your subwoofer, do not use the full-range setting in the Creative panel without consulting the instructions for your receiver or speaker system, since it's possible that your audio system prefers to be set to full-range, so that the receiver or speaker system will utilize its own crossover settings once receiving the full audio range. - Lastly, audio equipment quality will have the greatest effect on whether you should set full-range, or not.
 Very few speakers are properly designed for full-range audio, and if they are, then they will likely be very expensive.

-Two last considerations: First, do not set Headphones to full-range if using the Headphone Surround option (may be listed as Virtual Surround), as Surround will not work properly in full-range mode.
+Two last considerations: First, do not set Headphones to full-range if using the SBX Surround option, as Surround will not work properly in full-range mode.
 Second, do not enable full-range mode for 5.1 audio or the bass redirection will not work properly.
-The only exceptions to 5.1 and full-range is that you either 1) have a full or partial set of full-range speakers in your setup, or 2) you are using a receiver or speaker system that prefers to handle the low frequency crossover at the receiver or speaker system, rather than using the Audio Manager to configure the crossover settings for low frequencies.
+The only exceptions to 5.1 and full-range is that you either 1) have a full or partial set of full-range speakers in your setup, or 2) you are using a receiver or speaker system that prefers to handle the low frequency crossover at the receiver or speaker system, rather than using the Pro Studio to configure the crossover settings for low frequencies.